 Port Gaverne Beach

-Port Gaverne is a sheltered, narrow cove with plenty of sand at low tide and neighbour to Port Isaac and may be the quaintest cove in North Cornwall nestling in under the cliffs.
+Port Gaverne is a sheltered, narrow cove with plenty of sand at low tide and near neighbour to Port Isaac.
+Some claim it may be the quaintest cove in North Cornwall?

 A National Trust owned beach which has remained almost unchanged in hundreds of years is popular with families as it has plenty of rock pools.
 Once a thriving port landing slate and coal and also a busy fishing port for pilchards.
 The origin of the name Gaverne is thought to have come from 'Karn Hun' meaning rocky haven and is still spelt 'Port Gavern' by a few locals - pronounced 'gay-verne'.